nirajdewani/IBM-Bluemix-ClearDB-based-Storage-as-a-Service/README.md

-#IBM Bluemix ClearDB based Storage as a Service.
+#IBM Bluemix ClearDB based Storage as a Service
 This application uses Python and Flask with IBM Bluemix ClearDB as backend.

 Features: